muritane/agent-theory/README.md

 We consider agents embedded in environments characterized by:

-1. **Bounded cognition**
+### 2.1 Bounded Cognition
 - finite representational capacity,
 - finite precision,
 - finite attention and computation.

-2. **Irreversible dynamics**
+### 2.2 Irreversible Dynamics
 - actions eliminate alternative futures,
 - some failures are locally unrecoverable,
 - time and causality are non-invertible.

-3. **Finite and delayed feedback**
+### 2.3 Finite and Delayed Feedback
-   - feedback is noisy, partial, and late,
+- feedback is noisy, partial, and delayed,
-   - corrective signals may arrive after commitments.
+- corrective signals may arrive after commitments dominate outcomes.

-4. **Interface-constrained action and redesign**
+### 2.4 Interface-Constrained Action and Redesign
 - agents act, sense, coordinate, and modify themselves only via available interfaces,
 - interfaces impose latency, bandwidth, precision, and authorization constraints.

-Relaxing these assumptions invalidates parts of the theory.
+Relaxing these assumptions invalidates parts of the framework.

 ---